2DV612-HT18/parking-app/infrastructure/README.md

 - Download openrc, source it
 - Keys in ~/.ssh/ by default
-  - ssh-add key from openstack
+  - ssh-add key from openstack (change permissions as well)
   - get deploy key from GH